NOTE: This documentation references many concepts addressed in the glossary of terms. Please visit this page before you continue.

 The DMP removes all users that have provided negative consent for targeting from segments sent to any third-party system.
 Because targeting requires analytical jobs via segment processing to run, consent for analytics is a pre-requisite for targeting.

 DMP removes all users that have provided negative consent for analytics from analytical jobs that run within the DMP.
+This is inclusive of but not limited to reports like Journey Insights, Einstein Segmentation, Marketing Performance, and Lookalikes.

 DMP removes all users that provide negative consent for cross-device from all predictive and declared user match tables for the organization in question.